Subhajit009iitr/Stat11/README.md

 5. Screen responsiveness for a wide range of devices

-### App flow :

 ## Tech Stack :
-We have used ReactJs, Redux toolkitm Django Rest framework and MYSQL Database
+We have used ReactJs, Redux toolkit, Django Rest framework and MYSQL Database